samtron1412/docs/security/pgp-openpgp.md

 ## Compatibility
 Newer PGP systems that support newer features and algorithms are able to create encrypted messages that older PGP systems cannot decrypt, even with a valid private key.
 Therefore, it is essential that partners in PGP communication understand the PGP system of each other.

+## Confidentiality
+PGP can be used to send messages confidentially.
+- The message is encrypted using a symmetric encryption algorithm, which requires a symmetric key.
+	+ Each symmetric key is used only once and is also called a session key.
+- The session key is encrypted by the receiver's public key.
+Only the private key belonging to the receiver can decrypt the session key.

 # References
 - [Homepage][1]
 - [Wikipedia][2]